 Experimental results

+VTM based results

 The simulations were carried out according to JVET common test condition [1].
-The result of simulations is presented in the following tables:
+The BMS-2.0.1 was used as software basis.
+Decoder running time was verified on local machine using concatenated bitstreams.
+The result of simulations using VTM configuration file is presented in the following tables: